junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 Bobby shrugs.
 "Could be, but we don't know for sure.
 Or what he wants, or if he's in town."

 "Anything special happening over the night?
 When everyone's sleeping?"
 Dean asks, standing by the desk, glancing at the opened pages and books.
-But the scrambled paintings of the devil doesn't give any clue.
+But the scrambled paintings of the devil doesn't give any clue other than the imagined goat horns people love to draw.

 "That's just it, nothing happens.
 Even if they do, no one remembers."
 Bobby reaches for the beer again.
 "As far as I know, Devil can have a party on the street for all he wants over the night and clean up just before the sunrise, we wouldn't have the faintest clue."

 Dean exchanges an uneasy look with Sam.
 That might exactly be what Lucifer would do.

 "When did it start?"
 Sam shifts in his seat, starting to type on his laptop again.
-"There maybe some camera footage we can check."
+"There may be some camera footage we can check."

 "Nice thinking."
 Dean walks over, shadowing behind his chair, looking at the screen.